ydario/wordpress/_pages/gbirthday.md

 <li>NLS support for multiple languages (EN, IT, DE, FR, NL currently supported)</li>
 </ul>
 <p><strong>Download:</strong></p>
 <p>The most recent version is 1.5, and the demo version is available for download from the <a href="com.os2power.web.GBirthDay">Android Market</a>.
-The demo version will stop working on 31th February 2010.
+The demo version will stop working on 30th April 2010.
 You can now purchase this application, this will remove the advertising banners, making more space available on the screen, a smaller application, and more features to come soon.</p>
 <p>If you have a QR code compatible reader, please scan this image to enter the Android Market:</p>
 <p><img src="/images/GBirthDay/market.png" alt="QR&amp;nbsp;code&amp;nbsp;-&amp;nbsp;Market" title="QR&amp;nbsp;code&amp;nbsp;-&amp;nbsp;Market" /></p>
 <p><strong>Documentation</strong></p>